BubbleSquish/Bible-Fun/README.md

 Quote from the serpent:
 > *“For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil.”*

-With all good things, there is a **sacrifice**.
+With all good things, there needs to be a **sacrifice**.
 A glimpse into the paradoxes of quantum reality — a chance to trace the outlines of the unseen, where logic bends and possibilities multiply.

 ---